june-beatitudes/eyes-like-fire/src/index.md

 - [Zotero](https://www.zotero.org/): Reference and document manager used on `bea-laptop`
 - [Ghostty](https://ghostty.org/): Terminal emulator used on `bea-laptop`
 - Zsh: Shell program used on `bea-laptop`, in combination with [Oh-My-Zsh](https://ohmyz.sh/)

+### Languages

+Work is currently underway on versions of this site in both my non-native languages.
+My notes and vocabulary flashcards are available [on Github](https://github.com/june-beatitudes/russian-notes).
+- English: Spoken natively - roughly General American, with some influences from growing up in south Texas
+- French: Spoken at a B2 (conversational fluency) level - primarily Metropolitan French with some Quebecois influence
+- Russian: Spoken at an A1 (beginner) level - primarily so-called "standard Russian", though it's quite early to tell